aws-robotics/cloudwatchmetrics-ros2/README.md

 ## Configuration File and Parameters
 An example configuration file named `sample_configuration.yaml` is provided that contains a detailed example configuration for the Node.

-All parameters to the Node are provided via the parameter server when the node is started.
-When loading configuration the Node will start looking for each setting inside of its private namespace and then search up the namespace heirarchy to the global namespace for the parameters.

 | Parameter Name | Description | Type | Default |
 | ------------- | -----------------------------------------------------------| ------------- | ------------ |